leandroberetta/right-lyrics/documentation/pipelines/minikube/README.md

 The ingress addon is used to provide an easy way to use the application.

-Add an entry to the */etc/hosts* file to map a name with the minikube ip.
+Add an entry to the */etc/hosts* file to map a host name with the minikube ip.

 ```bash
 echo "$(minikube ip) right.lyrics" | sudo tee -a /etc/hosts